 However, this feature wasn’t available right out of the box and when it finally did become available, it only tracked blood oxygen saturation while you’re asleep.
 Furthermore, this feature only tracks blood oxygen saturation if it’s over 90%, anything below that doesn’t track.
 Therefore, this feature was completely useless for my needs.

 For some reason, Fitbit like to get its users to vote on features that might be useful, rather than just making it available.
 So, if you’d like to vote for the blood oxygen saturation feature to go 24/7 rather than just while you’re asleep, you can vote for that by clicking here.

 As for the blood glucose feature, that could have helped monitor my reactive hypoglycemia.
 This blood glucose feature could have generated potentially useful information on my blood sugar levels throughout the day for the health data I was gathering.
 The bonus of which might have meant I’d no longer need to do finger-prick tests for my GlucoMen Areo blood glucose monitor, which I really hate doing.

 However, this feature is only available for people living in the US.
-Now, I don’t know how accurate the blood glucose feature is but I could have tested it against my GlucoMen Areo to have found out.
-But no matter how many times I’ve ask Fitbit, they won’t allow me to have access to this feature for monitoring my health problems.
+Now, I don’t know how accurate the blood glucose feature is, but I could have tested it against my GlucoMen Areo to have found out.
+But no matter how many times I ask Fitbit, they won’t allow me to have access to this feature to monitor my health problems.
 Fitbit also won’t tell me when they’ll roll this feature out to other countries and instead keep telling me to go to their community forum to get people to vote on the feature.